aniruddha-chaudhari/aislop/image_analysis_prompt.md

 - AI processing time varies with dialogue complexity
 - Includes timeout handling for reliability
-- Supports caching of analysis results
+- Supports caching of analysis results based on ass and system prompt create new better more accurate plan with better timestamps  json do not change json format